meistdan/mitsuba-tsvbrdf/README.md

 # Mitsuba - TSVBRDF
 A modified version of the <a href="https://github.com/mitsuba-renderer/mitsuba">Mitsuba</a> renderer customized for the <a href="https://www.sciencedirect.com/science/article/abs/pii/S0097849321000431">Spatio-Temporal BRDFs</a> project.
-We also released <a href="https://github.com/meistdan/tsvbrdf">the source code of the synthesis</a>.
+We also released <a href="https://github.com/meistdan/tsvbrdf">the source code of the synthesis in another repository</a>.

 ## Usage
 The projects is implemented as a BSDF plugin that can be used like other BSDF plugins.